 At Chemonics, development is more than a passion or calling.
 It’s a profession.
-So our global network of health specialists pursue a higher standard every day.
+So our global network of health specialists pursues a higher standard every day.
 We push our Peruvian health worker training program to go beyond today’s targets, creating systems that will produce qualified, motivated health workers long after our project ends.
 We reimagine TB care in Ukraine, so people living with both HIV and TB can receive integrated care in a single setting, rather than traveling to separate hospitals.
 We embrace project management as a discipline, not an afterthought.
 And we deliver results.
 Because with decades of experience operating in complex social and political environments, we know how to quickly mobilize resources, seamlessly adapt to change and strategically apply lessons learned across all our projects.

 Strengthening Logistics Information and Management Systems in Chad

 Improving management of critical medical commodities in Chad is essential to sustaining the country’s progress in the fight against HIV/AIDS, malaria, and tuberculosis.

 Fostering Responsible Local Stewardship of Global Fund Grants

 Supporting national committees that coordinate Global Fund grants reinforces local ownership and strengthens the effort to end the HIV/AIDS, tuberculosis, and malaria epidemics.

 Promoting Supply Chain Integration in Côte d’Ivoire

 By integrating the health product supply chain, more patients in Côte d’Ivoire will benefit from critical health services.

 Partnering with Faith-based Organizations to Achieve Health for All